-I work as a mediator and trainer, coaching individuals and organizations communication skills that will help them resolve conflicts.
-Here’s a little bit about how I got to be doing what I’m doing.
+I create engaging and interactive online trainings to help participants collaborate in workplace teams.
+My background is as a high stakes trial lawyer and, more recently, as a mediator and trainer, coaching individuals and organizations communication skills to help them resolve conflicts.
+Here’s a little bit about how I got to be doing what I’m doing online.

 I grew up on the former headquarters of a ranch in south Texas, where Southern “honor culture,” demanded that men respond to insults with violence.
 Guns were commonplace, and so was hunting.
 At one point, my father was the town sheriff.
 On my 10th birthday, he gave me a 22 pistol, and six months later I accidentally shot myself in the leg.
 During summers, I worked as a cowboy on my parents’ ranch, and the ranches of other family members and friends.
 I spent long days riding horses and herding cattle alongside Latino ranch hands, many of whose families reached back to before Texas separated from Mexico in 1845.
 In my own rudimentary way, I began to observe the complicated nuances of class and power among the Anglos and Latinos within and outside my community.